1908816-xamk/osawp-plugin/originstamp/readme.txt

 If you delete the plugin, the created data table will be removed automatically.
 So do a backup if you want to keep data stored in it.

+== Upgrade Notice ==

+In order to update the plugin form an earlier version replace the old plugin file.

 == Changelog ==

+= 0.0.1 =
+* Initial release

 = 0.0.2 =
 * Customized for changed OriginStamp API.